etienne-martin/react-ribbon/README.md

 **`--offset`**

-The horizontal offset applied to the carousel Can be in percentage or pixels.
+The horizontal offset applied to the carousel.
+Can be in percentage or pixels.
 Defaults to `0px`.

 ## Props